Samurai I: Musashi Miyamoto: Production

 Director Hiroshi Inagaki had done a serial on Musashi Miyamoto in 1941 but prints of it were apparently destroyed due to its feudalistic theme.
 He also directed Kanketsu Sasaki Kojirô: Ganryû-jima ketto (1951), which had Mifune as Miyamoto.
 Samurai I: Musashi Miyamoto was the second Toho film production in color and the first in the Eastman Color process.

 Release

 Samurai I: Musashi Miyamoto was released in Japan on 26 September 1954 where it was distributed by Toho.
-It was distributed theatrically in the United States as Samurai (The Legend of Musashi) by Fine Art Films with English-subtitles and English narration on 19 November 1955.
+Championed by William Holden, it was edited and distributed theatrically in the United States as Samurai (The Legend of Musashi) by Fine Art Films with English-subtitles and English narration by Holden on 19 November 1955.

 The film was released to home video in Australia and New Zealand by Madman Entertainment as Samurai Musashi Miyamoto.

 All three instalments of Samurai Trilogy have been released in a single set by The Criterion Collection.

 Reception

 Samurai I: Musashi Miyamoto received widespread critical acclaim upon its release in 1954 and has continued to be highly regarded in the decades since.
 The film was a commercial success in Japan and gained recognition internationally, solidifying its status as a classic of Japanese cinema.
 It won several awards, including the Academy Award for Best Foreign Language Film in 1955, further cementing its critical and commercial acclaim.
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 100% based on 5 reviews, with an average score of 8.7/10.